briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - Buffer overflows
 - Replay Attacks
 - <u>Privilege Escalation</u>: gain higher level access to a system
-    - The attacker is NOT looking to gain admin access but is moving from user A and its access to user B (horizontal privilege escalation)
     #### Prevention
     - Patch vulnerabilities
     - Update anti-virus/anti-malware